- The 3 Different Ways to Buy & Hold

 - Post FI Notes 009: An Encore Career with a Startup

-- Rebel Entrepreneur Coaching Series: The Guide to Affiliate Links
+- Rebel Entrepreneur Coaching Series: What Have We Learnt?

 Despite the seemingly limitless amount of information available to ordinary mortals, it is excruciatingly difficult to find reliable sources on personal finance and investing.
 Partly, this is due to self-proclaimed gurus advertising worthless courses and attention-grabbing titles for boring and predictable articles.

 This article will show you seasoned, tried, and established blogs that can guide you through the hardships of establishing wealth, dealing with debt, and overcoming budgeting and saving anxiety.
 You can also rely on niche bloggers to discuss financial literacy among women or heartbreaking situations such as the death of a spouse, emergency funds, or divorce that life can throw your way.

 Sallie’s Blog is beautifully designed and provides a modern take on finances for women.
 They also have an app that provides sophisticated and result-oriented membership plans and private wealth management.
 With over 100 detailed articles, their website provides a wealth of advice.
 Expertly addressing financial literacy among qualified women who are interested in topics such as removing the magical mysticism that is frequently offered to women as financial advice or addressing the gender wealth gap, they offer solutions in a warm and friendly tone.
 Ellevest not only provides financial advice but also career guidance and valuable suggestions on developing a successful mindset.